Public Works Superintendent

 Clean Up Programs

 The Street Department has spring brush clean up the first two weeks of May.
-We require the brush be no longer than six (6) feet in length and that grass clippings and small twigs be bagged.
+We require the brush be no longer than six (6) feet in length and that grass clippings and small twigs be bagged in paper biodegradable bags.
 These should be piled in the curb lawn area.

 The Street Department also picks up debris from storms.
 We divide the Village into two sections.
 The first section is the north side of town, from R/R tracks to Washingtonville limits.
 The second section is the south side of town, from R/R tracks south to Village limits.
 Brush must be stacked neatly and in the same direction by the edge of the curb.
 Tree limbs should be cut if they are longer than six (6) feet in length.
-Small twigs, brush, and leaves should be bagged and set by the curb.
+Small twigs, brush, and leaves should be bagged in paper biodegradable bags and set by the curb.